Periorbital CellulitisSymptoms, Doctors, Treatments, Advances & More

 This infection can occur after a scratch, injury, or bug bite around the eye, which allows germs to enter the wound.
 It can also extend from a nearby site that is infected, such as the sinuses.

 Periorbital cellulitis is different than orbital cellulitis, which is an infection of the fat and muscles around the eye.
-In contrast to periorbital cellulitis, orbital cellulitis is a dangerous infection, which can cause lasting problems and deeper infections.
+In contrast to periorbital cellulitis, orbital cellulitis is a dangerous infection that can cause lasting problems and deeper infections.

 Symptoms include: